RoryLiang/pytorch-deep-learning/README.md

-# pytorch-ae-vae-aae
+# pytorch-deep-learning
-A pytorch implementation for Autoencoders (AE), Variational Autoencoders (VAE) and Adversarial Autoencoders (AAE).
+A pytorch implementation for some deep learning model including AE, VAE, GAN, AAE.